Analyze test result history

 Once data is scoped and filtered to address your concern, spot for patterns or signals:

-- Automated/Manual conflicting results trend: if automated runs show a rising failure rate while manual runs remain stable (or vice versa), this signals differences in test coverage, timing, or environment parity.
+ManualvsAutomated) may require targeted investigations.
+Automated/Manualconflicting results trend: if automated runs show a rising failure rate while manual runs remain stable (or vice versa), this signals a difference in automation quality and stability.

 Step 3: Drill down to runs and tests